 What will Fellows be doing?

 Fellows choose one of several core themes, which are investigated through site-specific and archival research focused either on the biennale or within Venice itself.
-Selected submissions will be published online, contributing to a cumulative body of research.
+Selected submissions will be published online, on the Fellowships Blog, contributing to a cumulative body of research.

 The stewarding role comes with a high level of responsibility, offering a breadth of experience and the chance to engage with a wide range of people.